rodan/magic_carpet_2/README.md

 ## about this fork

-this is a linux-targeted fork and changes in this fork include:
+this is a linux-targeted repository and changes include:

  - major cleanup of the repository
  - added check/install script